Last updated on February 14th, 2023

 Milk: Whole milk is the best for this recipe or you can even use heavy whipping cream.
 I’ll be honest, though, we pretty much only keep skim milk in our house so it’s what I normally use for this recipe and it still always turns out great.

 Vanilla Extract: If you’re familiar with vanilla extract, you know that it is dark in color.
 This will slightly tint your glaze so it’s more of an off-white color than a straight white.
 The glaze I made for these pictures uses extract, so you can tell that it still looks white but it is a little more of a subdued shade of white.
-If you need a stark white for your dessert, you can use a clear vanilla flavoring that won’t lend any tint to it.
+If you need a stark white for your dessert recipes, you can use a clear vanilla flavoring that won’t lend any tint to it.

 How Can You Flavor Powdered Sugar Glaze